ttp0513/Classification_Online_Retail_Customers/README.md

 # Classification_Online_Retail_Customers

 1. Project Background <br>
-The dataset of this project belongs to a UK-based and registered, non-store online retail company that mainly sells unique all-occasion gift-ware.
+<p> The dataset of this project belongs to a UK-based and registered, non-store online retail company that mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.
 The company has significant amounts of data on its sales, product offerings, and customers' countries that has been previously underutilized.
-This project throughly analyzes and synthesizes this data in order to uncover meaningful patterns and segments to improve the company's success. </l>
+This project throughly analyzes and synthesizes this data in order to uncover meaningful patterns and segments to improve the company's success. </p>

-2. Data Structure Overview <br>
+2. Original Dataset Structure <br>

 <table>
   <tr>